Accretion Disk Perturbations and Their Effects on Kerr Black Hole Superradiance and Gravitational Atom Evolution: Introduction

-Motivated by this, we study how thin-disk gravity perturbs the gravitational atom during the \emph{linear} superradiant growth stage.
+Motivated by this, we consider thin accretion disks, and study how thin-disk~\cite{Shakura:1973boa,Page:1974he,novikov1973astrophysics} gravity perturbs the gravitational atom during the \emph{linear} superradiant growth stage.
 We first justify a separation of timescales in which the superradiant growth of the dominant level is faster than the accretion-driven secular drift of the Kerr parameters, allowing $M$ and $\tilde a$ to be treated as effectively constant.
-We then model the disk solely through its Newtonian gravitational potential and develop a perturbative multipole expansion in the cloud region; in a freely falling frame the monopole shifts the energy zero and the dipole vanishes, so the leading physical effect is the quadrupolar ($\ell_d=2$) tidal field.
+We then model the disk through its gravitational potential and develop a perturbative multipole expansion in the cloud region. { In a freely falling frame centered on the BH--cloud system, the monopole and dipole terms do not induce state mixing, so the quadrupole term, $\ell_d=2$, gives the leading contribution relevant to the modification of the effective superradiant growth rate.}

-Focusing on the $n=2$ level subspace, we construct an effective three-level Hamiltonian in the basis $\{\ket{211},\ket{210},\ket{21-1}\}$ for $\alpha\equiv\mu M\ll1$ and organize the dynamics by symmetry: the disk enters through source multipoles (projections onto $Y_{2m_d}$) and the selection rule $m_d=m'-m$ fixes which sublevels couple, so axisymmetric disks give only diagonal shifts, equatorially symmetric but nonaxisymmetric structures activate the $\Delta m=\pm2$ channel (mixing $\ket{211}\leftrightarrow\ket{21-1}$) while leaving $\ket{210}$ decoupled, and breaking equatorial-reflection symmetry opens $\Delta m=\pm1$ couplings that involve $\ket{210}$ and yield full three-level mixing.
-We illustrate these channels with two representative configurations: a transient equatorial $m=2$ spiral density-wave packet (Gaussian envelope), which reduces to a driven two-level system and can suppress or even quench superradiance by inducing transitions into the decaying mode, and a quasi-static warped disk motivated by the Bardeen--Petterson scenario~\cite{bardeen1975lense,papaloizou1983time}, whose static mixing can open narrow ``growth gaps'' when an accidental near-degeneracy reduces the effective splitting, with the resulting reshuffling either suppressing growth by admixing decaying components or enhancing it by shifting weight toward the growing mode.
+Focusing on the $n=2$ level subspace, we construct an effective three-level Hamiltonian in the basis ${\ket{211},\ket{210},\ket{21-1}}$ for $\alpha\equiv\mu M\ll1$.
+The level mixing is organized by symmetry: the disk enters through source multipoles, namely projections onto $Y_{2m_d}$, and the selection rule $m_d=m'-m$ fixes which sublevels couple.
+Axisymmetric disks give only diagonal shifts; equatorially symmetric but nonaxisymmetric structures activate the $\Delta m=\pm2$ channel, mixing $\ket{211}\leftrightarrow\ket{21-1}$ while leaving $\ket{210}$ decoupled; and breaking equatorial-reflection symmetry opens $\Delta m=\pm1$ couplings that involve $\ket{210}$ and yield full three-level mixing.
+This symmetry-based classification is the central organizing principle of this work.

+We illustrate these channels with two representative disk configurations.
+The first is a transient equatorial $m=2$ spiral density-wave packet with a Gaussian envelope, which reduces the problem to a driven two-level system and can suppress superradiance by transferring population into the decaying mode.
+The second is a quasi-static warped disk motivated by the Bardeen--Petterson scenario~\cite{Bardeen:1975zz,10.1093/mnras/202.4.1181}, whose static three-level mixing can open narrow ``growth gaps'' near accidental near-degeneracies and can either suppress or enhance the effective growth rate depending on the initial-state composition.